image-js/image-js-docs/docs/Tutorials/Applying transform function on images.md

 :::note
 ImageJS also has [`resize`](../Features/Geometry/Resize.md) function that allows to scale an image.
-Current tutorial just demonstrates the basic principle behind transformation of such kind.
+The current tutorial just demonstrates the basic principle behind transformation of such kind.
 :::

 #### Common Scaling Examples